Charter of the Nominating and Corporate Governance Committee of the Board of Directors of Seagate Technology PLC

 - The Committee shall conduct such evaluations and reviews in such manner as it deems appropriate.

-As amended and restated by the Board effective as of April 24, 2019.
+As amended and restated by the Board on April 28, 2020.